 Evaluation of Contact’s Welfare Rights Advice

-Over 2016-18 I evaluated Contact’s specialist welfare rights advice service.
-Funded by Big Lottery, this specialist advice line provides expert advice for families with disabled children, which is otherwise very hard to find.
-My evaluation looked at outcomes for families as well as views on how the advice was given and the ease of using Contact’s telephone- and web-based service.
-I also advised Contact on how to simplify their data collection systems whilst getting more from them.
-Read the short executive summary or my full report.
+Over 2016-18 I evaluated Contact’s specialist welfare rights advice service for families with disabled children.
+The evaluation examined processes, outcomes for families and the ease of using Contact’s telephone- and web-based service.
+I also advised the service how to simplify but get more from their data collection.
+Read the executive summary or my full report.

-Lambeth Early Action Partnership (LEAP), is a multi-agency, multi-faceted, early intervention programme, funded by the Lottery, aiming to improve outcomes for the poorest children in Lambeth.
-Constituent projects covered diet and exercise advice for pregnant mothers; mental health support for parents; Involving and training local parents as advisers; and building community capacity.
+Lambeth Early Action Partnership (LEAP), is a multi-agency, multi-faceted early intervention programme, funded by Big Lottery, aiming to improve outcomes for the poorest children in Lambeth.
+The formative evaluation examined processes and outcomes across key constituent programmes, e.g. the parent involvement; diet and exercise advice for pregnant mothers; mental health support for parents; and building community capacity.

-CAMHSWEB: – An online mental health tool, to support therapeutic interventions.
-This was being trialled with children and young people.
+- Trial of CAMHSWEB, an online tool, to support mental health interventions with children and young people.

-Our Rights Our Voice, a Department of Health funded project to improve awareness of disabled children’s and young people’s rights when using NHS services
+- Our Rights Our Voice, a Department of Health funded project to improve awareness among disabled children and young people of their rights when using NHS services.

-A MIND project, which trained young people to provide peer-to-peer support to children adn young people around mental health
+- A MIND project, which trained young people to provide peer-to-peer support to other children and young people around mental health.

-A london based NHS project working to tackle childhood obesity
+- A london based NHS project working with families to tackle childhood obesity.

-An NHS project to promote breast feeding and exploring fathers’ potentail role an experiences of professionals’ efforts to encourge breast feeding
+- An NHS project to promote breast feeding, especially exploring fathers’ role and experiences in supporting breast feeding.

-Local pilot sits for an innovative, community-based, eye healthcare treatment approach, for the London School of Hygiene and Tropical Medicine and the RNIB
+- Local pilot sites for an innovative, community-based, eye healthcare treatment approach, for the London School of Hygiene and Tropical Medicine and the RNIB.

-A local history, intergenerational, project funded by the Heritage Lottery Fund, focusing on markets in East London
+- A local history inter-generational project funded by the Heritage Lottery Fund, focusing on immigration, personal narratives, international cuisine and food markets in East London.

-Prince’s Trust projects aimed to increase the engagement of young Muslims
+- Prince’s Trust projects aiming to increase the engagement of young Muslims in the Trust.